 He closed his eyes, remembering how he had once dreamed of making things happen with his mind.
 He'd employ the ninety percent of his brain he never used and generate his own breeze.
-He'd let the energy from his body coalesce, then throw it into the ether, creating ripples that would move outward in concentric circles from his body.
+He'd let the energy from his body coalesce and throw it into the ether, creating ripples that would move outward in concentric circles from his body.
 It would glide over the mattress and spill to the floor like a mountain waterfall, landing in churning clouds of mist.
-Then it would spread across the carpet, sweeping away the magazine insert that had fallen from his MacAddict, and crash against the walls.
-It would rise, clawing its way to the ceiling.
+Then it would spread across the carpet, sweeping away the magazine insert that had fallen from his MacAddict and crashing against the walls before clawing its way to the ceiling.

-As he wiped the perspiration from his upper lip, a sound caught his attention and he turned to stare at the beads on the lamp his Aunt Ethel had given him on his sixteenth birthday.
+As he wiped the perspiration from his upper lip, he heard a sound.
+He turned to stare at the beads on the lamp his Aunt Ethel had given him on his sixteenth birthday.
 They were moving.
-A new sensation, faint but definite, touched the hair on his arm and chest .
+A new sensation, faint but definite, touched the hair on his arm and chest.
 His breath caught.

 "Evan, I'm leaving the fan in here tonight," Mama said from out of the darkness.
 "Don't kick it over when you get up to go to the bathroom."